 Until his death late in 1410 or in January of 1411, Crescas remained the spiritual head of Spanish Jewry.
 As a part of his role, he tried to build a new generation of Jewish leaders.
 After the pogrom, Crescas continued to teach Torah, Talmud, science, and philosophy.
 His star pupil in philosophy was Rabbi Josef Albo, while his star pupil in Talmudic studies and law was Rabbi Josef Ibn Haviva.
 Crescas also influenced the polemical works of Profiat Duran (Efodi).
 Crescas requested the translation from Arabic to Hebrew of the work of Abraham Ibn-Dahoud Ha-Emunah ha-Ramah by Solomon ben Levi.
 The second translation of this work under the title Ha-Emunah Nissa’ah by Samuel ibn Motot is probably based on the first one.
 The original Arabic text is now lost, so it is likely thanks to Crescas that this important philosophical work has survived.

-The earliest work of Crescas is a small commentary on the secrets of the Kaddish (a Jewish prayer praising God, recited between sections of the daily prayer services and on behalf of departed relatives).
-He probably wrote it when he was a young student in Rabbi Nissim of Gerondi's yeshiva.
+There is a controversy about the attribution of a small commentary on the secret of the Kaddish (a Jewish prayer praising God, recited between sections of the daily prayer services and on behalf of departed relatives)to Crescas.
+According to Harvey 2010 and Ofir 2001 Crescas wrote it when he was a young student in Rabbi Nissim of Gerondi’s yeshiva.
 In this first work we can see the influence of the Kabbalistic school of Gerona.
+According to Ackerman 2013b, this text is not from Crescas and so there is no indication that the Kabbalah had any influence on Crescas.

 In this short book, which is a based on a sermon that Crescas probably gave on the night of Passover, he explores his opinion about some philosophical questions regarding the subject of the basis of belief in miracles.
 These questions arise because of the description of the different miracles experienced by the Jews in Egypt.
 The first question asksif belief is an act of free will, or if the miracle in fact obliges the believer to believe in it (and in the idea that the miracle worker wants to prove through the miracle).
 After this question, Crescas addresses the subject of the essence of miracles, the essence of free will, and the relation between free will and reward and punishment.
 The sermon’s conclusion is also the only legalist work of Crescas in our possession.